Google Researchers Find Wormable 'Crazy Bad' Windows Exploit

 Whaaat?
 (Score:1)

-I already removed the virus (Score:3)
+I already removed the virus (Score:2, Funny)

 And installed debian instead of windows..